 Removed Modules or Features

 Some modules or features may no longer exist in newer versions.
 Identify and refactor any code that relies on these elements.
-For example, the urllib2 module has been removed in Python 3.
+For example, the urllib2

-Python 2 Code Using urllib2:
+Python 2 Code Using urllib2

 import urllib2